barbaralba's translation of the new testament

 "They certainly are practical for excreting the food our bodies didn't metabolize."

-It wasn't easy to get into the Baghdad university and it was far away from Galilee.
-And dad had many connections in Cairo so I studied there two years.
+I would have loved to go to Baghdad with John but I simply wasn’t ready.
+And it was far away from Galilee.
+Dad had many connections in Cairo.
+After I had brought my reading up to speed, I passed the entrance exam and was accepted for a two-year course.
 My major was theology.
 Know you enemy.
 Legend and Myth and Eastern Religion made up the balance.

-It was a shock to my system, being away from home, seeing very little of Helene and having to learn to read.
+It was a shock to my system, being away from home, seeing very little of Helene.
+I had had it too easy in school and had to still learn how to learn and concentrate when reading and studying.
+It was a new dimension of my mind.

-It didn't take long.
+It didn’t take too long.
 There were more brilliant thinkers than I had imagined in my sheltered Torah life.
+I was soon reading because I loved venturing into the minds of the great writers.

-I received a scholarship and a part time teaching position in the university of Istanbul.
+After my two years in Cairo, I received a scholarship and a part time teaching position at the University of Istanbul.
 Helene moved to Istanbul to study as well.
-We had two beds.
-One we slept in.
-The other was full of books.
+She concentrated on the arts.
+Dancing was her favorite course.
+She studied theater.
+We acted out many of the plays in our apartment.

 "Helene, I think I am in heaven."